Texas All-Star Wrestling

 Texas All-Star Wrestling (TASW) is a professional wrestling promotion that was established by Bob Murphy in Humble, Texas in 1994.
-It is the oldest independent promotion in the state of Texas and one of three based in the Greater Houston area along with Booker T's Reality of Wrestling and Lone Star Championship Wrestling.
+It is the oldest independent promotion in the state of Texas and one of two based in the Greater Houston area along with Booker T's Reality of Wrestling.

 It was the first successful wrestling promotion to open in Texas following the close World Class Championship Wrestling in 1990, and the Global Wrestling Federation in 1994.
 It not only remained the only major "indy" promotion in the state during the 1990s but is one of the oldest wrestling promotions in operation in the United States.
 The promotion has been profiled by both the Houston Press and the Houston Chronicle.
 Ken Hoffman, a longtime columnist for the Chronicle, has participated in several wrestling matches for charity.
 The Galveston County Daily News has called TASW the top promotion in the entire state.

 Necro Butcher and Shawn Hernandez, both started their careers in TASW.
 Samoa Joe, Harlem Heat 2000 (Big T and Stevie Ray) from World Championship Wrestling, and Tammy Lynn Sytch, Christy Hemme and Daivari from World Wrestling Entertainment have all made appearances for the promotion as well as older wrestlers such as Abdullah the Butcher, Kamala and "Hacksaw" Jim Duggan, the latter holding the promotion's heavyweight title in 2003.